 Barbara taught me at the Act One: Writing for Hollywood program in 2004.
 During this month-long course I was continually amazed by her knowledge of both the screenwriting craft and the movie business as a whole.
 It was like drinking from a fire hydrant with all the wisdom she poured over us that summer.
 No exaggeration, I still hear her voice EVERY TIME I sit down to write today.
 And I could list at least ten things off the top of my head that stuck to me so profoundly, but I'll spare you the read so as not to spoil anything when she comes to speak to you in person.
 If you let Barbara Nicolosi come give a speech at your school, class, ceremony, or function you will NOT be disappointed.
 I promise! - Aaron A., Ft.
 Worth, TX

 Barbara is scary smart, knowledgeable, sassy, devout, entertaining.
 As they say, run don't walk, to hear her! - Janet E. Smith, Ypsilanti, MI

-Barbra is one of the most intelligently passionate speakers I've ever heard - and these days those two factors do not often go hand in hand.
+Barbara is one of the most intelligently passionate speakers I've ever heard - and these days those two factors do not often go hand in hand.
 Unwilling to pull punches and sharp as a tack, her insights and experience are a welth of insperation, encoragement and wisdom for anyone within earshot.
-Her lectures encoraged me as a christian, an artist, a business woman and simply as a woman.
+Her lectures encoraged me as a Christian, an artist, a business woman and simply as a woman.
 Thank you Barbara. - Chloe, Denver, CO

 Barbara is an articulate and insightful speaker.
 As a former student, I had the privilege to hear Barbara speak at various functions and she never disappoints: her acerbic wit and wisdom will win you over as she engages you to reflect and think critically on the topic at hand. - Phil Thompson, Calabasas, CA